Little Woodcote

-Little Woodcote is an area in the London Borough of Sutton, and also in the London Borough of Croydon and it is located in the south-east of the borough south of Woodcote Green and Carshalton on the Hill.
+Little Woodcote is an area in the boroughs of Sutton, and Croydon.
+It is located in the south-east of the borough south of Woodcote Green and Carshalton on the Hill.
 Nearby is Oaks Park.
 The area falls within the Carshalton South and Clockhouse Ward of Sutton Borough.

+Little Woodcote Estate

+Little Woodcote Estate was created after the First World War to provide "Homes for Fit Heroes".

 Local Buses

 Local bus routes include 127, 166, 463, S4 (operates on Mondays to Saturdays) and school bus routes 612, 627 and 633.